Prompts have evil twins: Related work

+Foundational work for soft prompt optimization includes prefix tuning~\citep{li-liang-2021-prefix,lester2021prefix}, which trains a soft prompt with gradient descent.
+This soft prompt is then prepended to a hard prompt for improved conditional generation on a range of tasks.
+We include experiments on soft prompts in Appendix~\ref{app:soft-prompts}, but the focus of this paper is on hard prompts.

-To automatize this prompt design process, methods such as HotFlip \citep{ebrahimi-etal-2018-hotflip}, AutoPrompt \citep{shin-etal-2020-autoprompt}, Greedy Coordinate Gradient (GCG) \citep{zou2023universal}, and, most recently, AutoDAN \citep{liu2023autodan} have been developed to optimize over prompts.
+Hard prompt optimization operates in the model's discrete token space, meaning that the optimization is not directly differentiable.
+Hard prompt optimization is most frequently described in the context of adversarial attacks or finding ``jailbreaks'' (prompts) that generate malicious output, or induce model misclassification.
+Several methods such as HotFlip~\citep{ebrahimi-etal-2018-hotflip}, AutoPrompt~\citep{shin-etal-2020-autoprompt}, Greedy Coordinate Gradient (GCG)~\citep{zou2023universal}, and AutoDAN~\citep{liu2023autodan} have been developed to optimize over hard prompts.
 These methods work by starting with an arbitrary prompt and iteratively modifying tokens towards the goal of obtaining the adversarial attack behavior.
-In our work, we apply GCG (plus extra warm starts) to our reconstruction framework, demonstrating that it can be used in settings beyond adversarial attacks.
+In our work, we apply GCG (plus extra warm starts, pruning, and fluency penalties) to our optimization framework, demonstrating that it can be used in settings beyond adversarial attacks.

-\paragraph{(iii) General-purpose behavior.} Our work, {\name}, tackles the problem of creating prompts to customize general LLM behavior rather than just Q\&A performance.
-Due to the instability of LLM output to small changes in prompt wording, manual prompt engineering generally requires significant trial and error, along with human heuristics \citep{white2023prompt, zamfirescu2023johnny}.

-Thus, some approaches to automate general-purpose prompt engineering have been explored.
-Foundational work includes prefix tuning \citep{li-liang-2021-prefix,lester2021prefix}, which trains a continuous vector (also known as a soft prompt) and prepends it to a prompt for improved conditional generation on a range of tasks.
-However, prefix tuning does not return a textual prompt, unlike {\name}.

-The closest work to ours is PEZ \cite{wen2023hard}, which proposes a method that takes input images and finds matching prompts in CLIP embedding space.
-Our setting differs fundamentally from PEZ in that our reconstruction problem does not rely on a multimodal model with a shared embedding space -- all that we require is the ability to compute log-likelihood.
-In particular, our formulation of prompt design as an inverse problem means that our method is applicable even when the output of the model is not semantically the same as the prompt.
-This is the setting in all conversational language models, where the model's responses differ semantically from the prompt.
+The closest work to ours is PEZ~\citep{wen2023hard}, which proposes a method that takes input images and finds matching prompts in CLIP embedding space.
+This bears similarity to the maximum-likelihood problem in \eqref{eq:mle-def-intro}, but our setting differs significantly from PEZ in that our optimization problem does not rely on a multimodal model with a shared embedding space -- all that we require is the ability to compute the log-likelihood of a document given a prompt.
+In particular, our formulation of prompt optimization means that our method is applicable even when the documents outputted by the model do not have the same meaning as the prompt (i.e., the twin prompt does not have to be close to the documents in some embedding space).
+This is the setting in all conversational language models, where the model's responses are not paraphrases of the prompt.